 You’ve landed a new job or been offered a promotion.
 Awesome.

 How do you get paid more?
-Use the following subject line and then follow The Black Swan Group’s email negotiation guidelines.
+Use the following subject line and then follow The Black Swan Group’s email negotiation guidelines to write your next salary negotiation email.

 How can I be guaranteed to be involved in projects that are critical to the strategic future of the company?